 Taking these opportunities was easier said than done.
-While in elementary school Salazar was known to answer questions in class and help teach students the material, she was intimidated by students at the same or higher level in her middle school gifted classes: “I felt very singled out … I think [it was] a mix of my shyness and middle school insecurity.
+While in elementary school Salazar was known to answer questions in class and help teach students the material, she was intimidated by students at the same or higher level in her middle school gifted classes: “I felt very singled out … I think a mix of my shyness and middle school insecurity.
 I didn’t want to participate in class, not because I didn’t know the material or I hadn’t read.
 I would do all my homework and I would listen to everyone’s comments, I just felt like I couldn’t talk without feeling stupid in the class.”
 The perception that she was different made it hard for her to step outside herself and even explore what it actually meant to be Daniella.

 Breaking the Mold